Harrison: Three random drug tests in 3 months

 Once again, veteran Pittsburgh Steelers linebacker James Harrison seems to be skeptical of the NFL's drug-testing methods.

-The 39-year-old Harrison, who will be entering his 14th season, used Instagram to post a picture of a test sample while pointing out in the caption that he's received three random tests in the last three months.
+Harrison, 39, who will be entering his 14th season, used Instagram to post a picture of a test sample while pointing out in the caption that he's received three random tests in the past three months.

-NFL players can be tested up to six times in an offseason, according to the Collective Bargaining Agreement, but Harrison has suggested in the past that he's been unfairly targeted and has been known to joke about the league's drug-testing tendencies.
+NFL players can be tested up to six times in an offseason, according to the collective bargaining agreement, but Harrison has suggested in the past that he's been unfairly targeted and has been known to joke about the league's drug-testing tendencies.

+Harrison's agent, Bill Parise, said Harrison is tested frequently, but "they have the right to test him and we understand that."

+Harrison, who has continued to perform at a high level, also was tested multiple times at the end of the 2016 season.

 Harrison was one of five players investigated by the league last offseason over an Al-Jazeera America report alleging performance-enhancing drug use.
 The source of the story recanted, and the league found no wrongdoing.